almostearthling/whenever/README.md

 Both parameters can be omitted, in which case the default values are used: 5 seconds might seem a very short value for the tick period, but in fact it mimics a certain responsiveness and synchronization in checking _event_ based conditions.
 Note that conditions strictly depending on time do not comply to the request of randomizing the check instant.

-> **Note**: These values can _not_ be updated at runtime: possible changes of global parameters in the configuration file are only applied when the application is restarted.
+> **Note:** These values can _not_ be updated at runtime: possible changes of global parameters in the configuration file are only applied when the application is restarted.

 ### Tasks